LightBurn UI Tour¶

-The lock button can be used to maintain the aspect ratio of your objects when changing the size, and the 9-dot control lets you choose the point that positioning and sizing happens from.
-The number entry boxes accept equations and units, too - You can enter 5mm, 5in, 5", 5*3mm, and so on, and LightBurn will calculate the correct result for you.
+The Lock button can be used to maintain the aspect ratio of your objects when changing the size, and the 9-dot control lets you choose the positioning and sizing origin point.
+The number entry boxes accept equations and units as well--e.g. entering 5 mm, 5in, 5", or 5

-This toolbar lets you change the font, size, spacing, alignment, and automatic welding.
-It also has settings for variable text options, like serial numbers, dates, and using data tables from a CSV file.
+This toolbar lets you change the font, size, spacing, alignment, and automatic character welding settings.
+The Fonts and Text toolbar also includes settings for variable text, e.g. serial numbers, dates, and data tables read from CSV files.

 Note that this window may look different for you depending on the type of laser chosen and the options it supports, and some options will be hidden if you are in 'Beginner Mode'.

-Finally, the workspace, or edit window, is the drawing area where you lay out your design.
-The size of the border and grid drawn in the workspace matches the available work area on your machine.
-When you import artwork it is displayed here, and the arrangement of things will match the output sent to your laser.
+The workspace, or edit window, is the drawing area where your design is laid out.
+The size of the border and grid within the workspace represents the available work area on your machine.
+The artwork arranged and displayed within the workspace will be processed and sent to your machine for production.